dckmedia/TozedP11_Openwrt/Step 1 - Backup existing firmware.md

 #### Method 1 - Using UART console + initramfs boot

+##### 1. Interrupt the Boot Process
+athrs27_phy_setup ATHR_PHY_CONTROL 0 :1000
+    athrs27_phy_setup ATHR_PHY_SPEC_STAUS 0 :10
+    ...
+    eth1 up
+    eth0, eth1
+    Hit any key to stop autoboot:  0

+##### 2. Configure TFTP Boot Parameters
+Copy and paste the following in to the uboot prompt to set the device (router) and TFTP server (your PC) IP addresses:

+    setenv ipaddr 192.168.8.1         # IP address of the router setenv serverip 192.168.8.100     # IP address of your PC (running TFTP server)

+Make sure your PC is running a TFTP server and the openwrt-ath79-generic-tozed_p11-initramfs-kernel.bin file is placed in the TFTP root directory.

+##### 3. Load OpenWrt via TFTP
+Copy and paste the following in to the uboot prompt

+    tftpboot 0x81000000 openwrt-ath79-generic-tozed_p11-initramfs-kernel.bin

+Hit Enter and wait for the transfer to complete.

+##### 4. Boot OpenWrt in RAM
+Copy and paste the following in to the uboot prompt

+    bootm 0x81000000

+Hit Enter and the device will now boot into the OpenWrt initramfs image from RAM.

 #### Method 2 - Using CHA341A mini programmer + flashrom